Welcome to today's edition of the Rush 24-7 podcast.

 He's actually doing something he said he would do during the hearings.

-But as I understand it, when these when these requests come to the Supreme Court to uh to uh execute somebody uh from a state, if there are four justices who want to hold off, and the result would be five-four in favor of allowing the state to execute.
+Now, as I understand it, and we're still checking this out, but as I understand it, when these requests come to the Supreme Court to Execute somebody from a state if there are four justices who want to hold off, and the result would be 5-4 in favor of allowing the state to execute.

-But well, I guess I'm not surprised by it because what Alito said in the hearings was really irrelevant.
+But I guess I'm not surprised by it because what Alito said in the hearings was really irrelevant.

-I said, What does he think this is?
+I said, what does he think this is?

 He's not supposed to speak.